UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 56.5 points in all three games this season.
+- UCF and its opponents have combined to go over the current 56-point total in all three games this season.

-- Saturday's over/under is 1.8 points higher than the combined 54.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 54.7, is 1.3 points fewer than Saturday's over/under.

-- The 62.3 points per game these two squads have allowed their opponents to score this season are 5.8 more than the 56.5 total in this contest.
+- The 62.3 points per game these two squads have surrendered to opponents this season are 6.3 more than the 56 total in this contest.

-- Knights games this season feature an average total of 67.8 points, a number 11.3 points higher than Saturday's over/under.
+- The average total in Knights games this season is 67.8, 11.8 points more than Saturday's over/under of 56.

-- The 56.5 over/under in this game is 12.7 points higher than the 43.8 average total in Midshipmen games this season.
+- In 2021, games involving the Midshipmen have averaged a total of 43.8 points, 12.2 fewer than this game's set over/under.

 UCF Stats and Trends

-- So far this year UCF has one win against the spread.

-- The Knights have been favored by 15.5 points or more once this season and covered the spread.
+- The Knights covered the spread in their only game when favored by 16.5 points or more.

-- UCF's games this year have gone over the total in two out of three opportunities (66.7%).
+- UCF's games this year have hit the over two times in three opportunities (66.7%).

-- UCF is 1-2 against the spread and 2-1 overall this season when the team puts up more than 33.3 points.
+- When UCF puts up more than 33.3 points, it is 1-2 against the spread and 2-1 overall.

 - Find the latest spread and moneyline odds for UCF at SISportsbook.